albonwu/altair/README.md

 ## Challenges we ran into
 Setting up the LLM was particularly challenging, especially because we had to set up a corresponding Flask endpoint for each kind of operation we performed with it.
 We also ran into difficulties with escape characters when testing our API.

+Another issue we ran into a lot was separating storage and context by repo.
+We did a lot of our frontend development initially with a hardcoded test repo and things worked relatively quickly, but later changing all the routes and forwarding arguments became a nightmare to debug.

 ## Accomplishments that we're proud of
 Providing a model with the context of an entire repo is expensive, but we managed to optimize that down to once per session.
 We also managed space efficiently in MongoDB Atlas.

+We also did a lot better than we though we could do with the UI - it ended up looking pretty good!

 ## What's next for Altair
 More advanced AI agents, more metrics, more user testing.
+Faster backends!